AniKA – Arriving in Karlsruhe

 The presidency is with the Office for Integration of Karlsruhe, the office for AniKA is located at ibz (Internationales Begegnungszentrum Karlsruhe).
 A project manager maintains the network and the AniKA website, where newcomers can get an overview of the offers in Karlsruhe.
 With AniKA we would like to inform and give orientation to all newcomers to Karlsruhe on topics like housing, language learning, child care, school education, health, free time and culture.
 Our goal is to make it easier for newcomers to participate in society and work.
 We want them to feel welcome in Karlsruhe right from the start.

 There is a steering group to advance the project.
 It meets about four times a year.
 Permanent members of the steering group are: the Office for Integration (Büro für Integration), the International Meeting Centre (Internationales Begegnungszentrum) and the Office of Public Order (Ordnungsamt).
 Two new network partners are appointed to the steering group every two years.
-During the first network meeting in 2018, the Karlsruhe — Rastatt Employment Agency (Agentur für Arbeit) and the Caritas/Diakonie Migration Consultation service (Migrationsberatung) were elected.
+AWO Karlsruhe and the Karlsruhe Institute of Technology (KIT) were elected during the last alliance meeting in 2020.